▪️ Server settings

 sphinxql_state cannot be used to execute arbitrary commands, such as

 Maximum time to wait between requests (in seconds, or special_suffixes) when using the SQL interface.
 Optional, default is 15 minutes.

 sphinxql_timeout = 15m

-Path to the SSL Certificate Authority (CA) certificate file (aka root certificate).
+Path to the SSL Certificate Authority (CA) certificate file (also known as root certificate).
 Optional, default is empty.
-When not empty the certificate in
+When not empty, the certificate in

 ssl_cert should be signed by this root certificate.